aiven/devportal/docs/integrations/monitor-non-service-metrics-prometheus.rst

   * - ``cpu_usage_guest``
     - The percentage of time the CPU is running for a guest OS.
   * - ``cpu_usage_guest_nice``
-    - The percentage of time the CPU is running for a guest OS, with low priotiy.
+    - The percentage of time the CPU is running for a guest OS, with low priority.

 These metrics are generated from the `telegraf plugin <https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cpu>`_.